BlakeRain/blakerain.com/content/weeknotes/2026-W32/index.md

 # 🎶 New Music

-There've been a few great new music releases since the last weeknote My favourite has been [Dimmu Bogir]'s new release: [Grand Serpent Rising].
+There've been a few great new music releases since the last weeknote.
+My favourite has been [Dimmu Borgir]'s new release: [Grand Serpent Rising].

 {{< bandcamp album="2783674493" url="https://dimmuborgir.bandcamp.com/album/grand-serpent-rising" >}}
 Grand Serpent Rising by Dimmu Borgir